DailyVanity/react-gravity-forms/readme.md

 $ npm install --save react-gravity-form
 ```

+## unit tests
+In this repo there are unit tests which test the rough lines of the form.
+This allows us to develop this application better and make shure every use case works.

+For testing we use [jest](http://jestjs.io/) and @testing-library/react

 ### Backend

 Make sure to create a custom GF endpoint to fetch the form.
 See [example](https://bitbucket.org/gohike/gravity-forms/src/devweek/gravityforms.php)